 Department: Faculty of Landscape and Society

 This course starts in Autumn parallel.
 This course has evaluation in January.

 First time: 2014H

-The course consists of a series of book seminars where the students discuss 8 different books.
+The course consists of a series of seminars where the students discuss 8 different books and articles.
 All participants will have the role as chair and discussants in the various seminars.
-In addition, participants will write book reviews of 6 of the 8 books.
+In addition, participants will write book reviews of 6 of the 8 books/articles.
 Topics discussed will include: the state and governmentality; the postcolony; markets and neoliberalism; political agronomy; property and institutions; nature as agent; and nature conservation, communities, participation and resistance.
-Each book will first be introduced by a lecturer who knows the book well.
+Each reading will first be introduced by a lecturer familiar with the reading.
 The students will also write a final paper of 4000 words where one's own PhD project is discussed in relation to the course literature.